 I want to document the most important moments of your life only because you feel like you can trust me.
 I mean the kind of unwavering trust you put in someone to document a once in a lifetime event with no opportunity for retakes.
 So forget about the human me, and look at my work.
 Look through my imagery, my journal, and my Instagram and if you feel so moved by what I've created that you just know, that is the way you want to see your life, through my eyes, only then do we need to talk.

 But if curiosity still gets the best of you....

 My name is Kayla.
-I am a mother of girls (four of them, to be exact!), life partner to Will, free thinker, feminist, birth junkie, and coffee lover.
-My favorite word may or may not start with the letter F, have four letters, and is constantly auto-corrected to duck.
+I am a mother of five (Aria, Eden, Iris, Nova, & Foxe), life partner to Will, free thinker, feminist, birth junkie, and chai latte lover.
+My favorite word may or may not start with the letter F, have four letters, and constantly get auto-corrected to duck.
 (Spoiler alert: it definitely is.)

 I am repeatedly awe-struck by the beauty and intense power that is unique to women in their ability to grow life, bring it Earthside, sustain that life, and transform into the nurturing beings we call Mothers.
 I am deeply honored by all of the women who have trusted me to tell the stories of these profound transformations through my art.